KoldBrewEd/AppSync2EventBridge/README.md

 ## Build

-To build this app, you need to be in thieroot folder.
-Then run the following:
+To build this app, you need run the following commands from the root folder:

 ```bash
 npm install -g aws-cdk